Nair Tiknizyan: CSKA Moscow

-Tiknizyan made his debut for the main squad of PFC CSKA Moscow on 20 September 2017 in a Russian Cup game against FC Avangard Kursk.
-He made his second appearance on 10 October 2018 in a Russian Cup game against FC Tyumen.
+Tiknizyan made his debut for the main squad of CSKA Moscow on 20 September 2017 in a Russian Cup game against Avangard Kursk.
+He made his second appearance on 10 October 2018 in a Russian Cup game against Tyumen.

 On 9 January 2019, CSKA Moscow announced that Tiknizyan had signed a new contract with the club until the summer of 2022.

-He made his Russian Premier League debut for CSKA on 25 August 2019 in a game against FC Akhmat Grozny, as a 89th-minute substitute for Ivan Oblyakov.
+He made his Russian Premier League debut for CSKA on 25 August 2019 in a game against Akhmat Grozny, as a 89th-minute substitute for Ivan Oblyakov.

 On 20 January 2020, Tiknizyan moved on loan to Avangard Kursk until the end of the 2019–20 season.

 On 11 September 2020, Tiknizyan extended his contract with CSKA until the end of the 2024–25 season.

-FC Lokomotiv Moscow
+Lokomotiv Moscow

 On 4 August 2021, Lokomotiv Moscow announced the signing of Tiknizyan on a five-year deal.

+Red Star Belgrade

+On 22 June 2025, Tiknizyan signed with Red Star Belgrade in Serbia.

 International career

 Tiknizyan represented Russia at the 2021 UEFA European Under-21 Championship and scored a goal in their opening group stage 4–1 victory against Iceland.
 Russia lost two remaining games and was eliminated at group stage.

-In March 2023, Tiknizyan accepted a call-up to Armenia national football team.
+In March 2023, Tiknizyan was called up to the Armenia national team.

+Tiknizyan made his international debut for Armenia on 25 March 2023 in the UEFA Euro 2024 qualifying, against Turkey.
+He played the entire match.
+He scored his first goal for Armenia on 19 June 2023 against Latvia.